TexasInstruments/edgeai-tensorlab/docs/setup_instructions.md

 ./setup.sh
 ```

-Open the shell scripts that starts the actual benchmarking run_benchmarks.sh and see the environment variables **PSDK_BASE_PATH** and **TIDL_BASE_PATH** being defined.
+Open the shell scripts that starts the actual benchmarking run_benchmarks.sh and see the environment variables **PSDK_BASE_PATH** and **TIDL_TOOLS_PATH** being defined.
 Change these paths appropriately to reflect what is in your PC.

 Once installed, the **jai_benchmark** will be a available as a package in your Python environment.
 It can be imported just like any other Python package in a Python script:<br>
 ```